pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 Try to run `py.test -svv` to check that everything is working correctly, and then remove the files `tests/test_rentomatic.py` and `rentomatic/rentomatic.py`.

-In this chapter I will not explicitly state that I run the test suite, as I consider it part of the standard workflow.
+In this chapter, I will not explicitly state that I run the test suite, as I consider it part of the standard workflow.
 Every time we write a test you should run the suite and check that you get an error (or more), and the code that I give as a solution should make the test suite pass.
 You are free to try to implement your own code before copying my solution, obviously.

 ## Domain models

 Let us start with a simple definition of the `Room` model.
 As said before, the clean architecture models are very lightweight, or at least they are lighter than their counterparts in common web frameworks.

-Following the TDD methodology the first thing that I write are the tests.
+Following the TDD methodology, the first thing that I write are the tests.
 Create the `tests/domain/test_room.py` and put this code inside it

 ``` python
 import uuid